mantidproject/mantid/docs/source/interfaces/reflectometry/ISIS Reflectometry.rst

 empty.
 If an experiment is currently running, you can re-run the search to check for new runs and they will be added to the results table.

-If the Search Data Archive setting is set to "Off", only runs that are available in the ISIS Data Cache will appear in the search results.
-This ensures that users without archive access do not add runs, when transferring or auto-processing, that will not be found by Mantid.
+When working on IDAaaS with the "Search Data Archive" setting set to "Off", only runs that are available in the ISIS Instrument Data Cache will appear in the search results.
+This does not take user permissions into account.
+The user must still have access to these files in order to process them, otherwise a "File Not Found" error will occur when the reduction is run.

 Note that some runs will be highlighted in blue.
 This indicates that they are not valid for reduction, e.g. transmission runs, or runs without a valid